 The best response, I suggested, was to carry on in joke mode and invite Dr Gibbons to chair an interview panel to recruit academics to whom companies would be prepared to make data available in the manner Lilly and Wyeth had done with him.

 What began as a joke took shape later in the year.
 In contrast to Roche’s resistance to data access, GSK facing a $3 Billion fine fought back with a press release that got them great kudos.
 Andrew Witty, their CEO, said they were going to make their clinical trial data available.
 The Gibbons experiment began to look more and more like a trial run for company efforts to manage calls for data access.
-And there is considerable evidence that academics and FDA explored controlled data access as a way to close down debate on treatment related adverse events (Access to data)
+And there is considerable evidence that academics and FDA explored controlled data access as a way to close down debate on treatment related adverse events.
+(GlaxoSmithKline and Access to Data)

 This has now led GSK to set up a portal for researchers to access recent trial data (GSK data access).
 To do so they will have to submit an analytic protocol to an independent panel (Independent Panel) whose job is to decide if this application for access to the data is going to be sanctioned.